File your Texas divorce yourself - skip thousands in attorney fees.

 $499 one time

-Everything in our $199 package, plus an attorney check.
+Everything in our self-prepared plan, plus an attorney check.

 Not available yet - we'll email you when it launches in your county.